 - There is extensive science about the legitimate medical uses for cannabis, for cancer patients and treatment and alleviation of systems for many other conditions.

-- Seventeen states now allow at least some legal medical use of marijuana.
+- Twenty states (and DC) now allow at least some legal medical use of marijuana, with more on the way.

 - A number of state Governors are on record supporting reclassification.